A pregnancy test provides a fast, reliable, affordable, and discrete way to determine if you are pregnant.

 Pregnancy tests use diagnostic strips that react to the presence of the pregnancy hormone HCG in human urine.
 Simply expose the absorbent end of the strip to urine as instructed, wait three to five minutes, and the strip will indicate whether or not you are pregnant.

 Pregnancy tests are available without a prescription and can be purchased online or in various brick and mortar outlets.
-The following are the best pregnancy tests of 2021.
+The following is our updated list of the best pregnancy tests for 2023.

 For those who want a reliable pregnancy test and cannot get enough of smartphone apps, there is the Easy@Home Pregnancy Test.
 Each package comes with five test strips whose results can be displayed on your Android phone.